webix-hub/docs/data/api/datastore_pull_other.md

 //-> { {id:"1", name:"Emma", age:62},{id:"2", name:"Emily", age:43} }
 ~~~

-@seodescr:

-- See more information about Webix [js framework](https://webix.com) there.

 @metadescr: Learn more about working with data in Webix applications.
 This page describes the pull property usage for getting hash of a particular widget data items.
 @doctitle: The DataStore mixin pull property usage for working with data.